OliverSundaram/nn-learning-log/README.md

 Tracking my progress learning PyTorch and neural networks over summer 2026, following freeCodeCamp's **"PyTorch for Deep Learning & Machine Learning – Full Course,"** then branching into independent project work.

-This repo is a **learning log**, not a polished portfolio piece.
-My main project(s) will live in separate repos, linked at the bottom once they exist.

 ## Current Status

 - Finished freeCodeCamp's course